pratN/COMP3320/README.md

 + Select Spectrum from the module list on the right and go to the Dependencies tab
 + Click on the + button and select JARs or directories
 + Navigate to the lib folder and select lwjgl.jar

-If it compiles correctly you should be greeted with a purple window.

 ---
-### Resources

-Tutorials for game development with LWJGL 3 with code snippets can be found [HERE](https://lwjglgamedev.gitbooks.io/3d-game-development-with-lwjgl/content/)

-Playlist for game development with LWJGL can be found [HERE](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)